DevExpress/testcafe-examples/examples/scroll/README.md

 TestCafe [actions](https://devexpress.github.io/testcafe/documentation/guides/basic-guides/interact-with-the-page.html) have a built-in scrolling mechanism.
 In rare cases, you may need to scroll the page manually.
 This example demonstrates two common ways to do this: a `hover` action and a [ClientFunction](https://devexpress.github.io/testcafe/documentation/guides/basic-guides/obtain-client-side-info.html)

 The test page has two buttons.
-They are located at 2000 px and 4000 px along the X-axis, respectively (outside of the viewport).
+They are located at 2000 px and 4000 px along the X-axis (outside of the viewport), respectively.

 The `index.js` file includes 2 tests.